Fees, Scholarships and Bursaries

 Governor Scholarships are awarded to boys who excel academically.
-Scholarships tend to be awarded up to the value of 10% of fees and are available throughout the student's entire education at the School.
+Scholarships tend to be awarded up to the value of 20% of fees, based on the results of the entrance examination and interview.

 One or two additional Governor Scholarships are usually awarded to boys at 13+ who have shown a very high level of attainment throughout their first two years at Warwick School.

 A further two Governor Scholarships are usually awarded to boys moving into the Sixth Form on the basis of excellent work throughout the lower years at Warwick School and GCSE grades.

 A scholarship can be supplemented by a means tested bursary.

 Music Scholarships are available to students of exceptional musical and academic ability.